 During a walking study in 2010, the BFR group showed an 11.6% improvement in their VO2Max.
 Another study with paratroopers in the military also showed significant improvements in VO2Max and quadriceps muscle strength.

 In summary, BFR is proven to benefit both strength and endurance training.
-Whether you are a senior looking to improve cardiovascular health or an elite athlete looking to improve their VO2Max and cardiovascular endurance during events, BFR can benefit you.
+Whether you are looking to improve cardiovascular health or are an athlete looking to improve your VO2Max and cardiovascular endurance during events, BFR can benefit you.

 In a world where time is so critical and insurance companies are paying for less and less, anything that can speed up the recovery process is well worth utilizing.